Premises Liability Attorney

 If the injury resulted in death, the victim's eligible loved ones have two years from the date of the death to file a claim.

-We urge injured victims and their families to contact our attorneys in Daytona Beach as soon as possible to find out if they have a case.
+We urge injured victims and their families to contact our attorney in Daytona Beach as soon as possible to find out if they have a case.

 Shared Fault: Florida's Pure Comparative Negligence Rule